booleanbites/houzi-doc/_docs/tools/future_updates.md

 order: 17
 ---

 Always make a backup before updating to the next version.
-Starting 1.1.4 we’ve adopted the flutter package approach to make the updates easy.
+Starting 1.1.2 we’ve adopted the flutter package approach to make the updates easy.
 Also, all your configurations are independant of the Houzi code.
+Starting 1.1.4, we adopted hooks to provide custom designs, fonts, headers and many customisation from your main project.
 It allows you to preserve the configs in your android and iOS app.

 ## Update from 1.1.4
 Backup before doing anything with the update.